- Home

 1. Speak to your loved ones about how you’re feeling

 You might feel uncomfortable talking to friends and family about how your menopause symptoms are making you feel.
-And if you’re also fed up, then perhaps the last thing you want to do is to have a heart-to-heart with them about it.
+And if you’re also fed up, perhaps the last thing you want to do is to have a heart-to-heart with them about it.

 Menopause is also one of those topics that very few people talk about openly, which can make many women feel all the more isolated and alone – but sharing your experiences could help to change that.